-This informational text vocabulary set will help your students learn and apply new words, created to fit any word list.
+This collection of informational text vocabulary graphic organizers will help your students learn and apply new words.

-This is another free resource for teachers created by The Curriculum Corner.
+This is another free resource from teachers and homeschool families from The Curriculum Corner.

 Whenever possible, we like the idea of instruction involving real objects, movement and use of the words in a real context.